aleju/imgaug-doc/source/examples_bounding_boxes.rst

 can end up fully or partially outside of the image plane.
 By default, the library still returns these boxes, even though that may not be desired.
-The following example shows how to (a) remove bounding boxes that are fully/partially outside of the image and (b) how to cut bounding boxes that are partially outside of the image so that their are fully inside.
+The following example shows how to (a) remove bounding boxes that are fully/partially outside of the image and (b) how to clip bounding boxes that are partially outside of the image so that their are fully inside.

 ::